iamJoeTaylor/react-rosie/README.md

 ## API

+### Factory.setUpReact( `React` )

+React-Rosie needs your React instance so it can decode and apply generators for each of Reacts standard PropTypes.
+This function needs to be called before part of your code uses React PropTypes.
+We recommend that you do this first thing in your test setup.

 ### instance.validator( `validatorFn`, `generator_function` )

 The `validatorFn` should be the same function that is passed in as your components custom